Analysis Files

 Song Structure tag.

-len_entry_bytes identifies how many bytes each phrase entry takes up; so far it always has the value 18, so each entry takes twenty four bytes. len_entries at bytes 10-11 (labeled lene in the diagram) specifies how many entries are present in the tag.
+len_entry_bytes identifies how many bytes each phrase entry takes up; so far it always has the value 18, so each entry takes twenty-four bytes. len_entries at bytes 10-11 (labeled lene in the diagram) specifies how many entries are present in the tag.
 Each entry represents one recognized phrase.

 The value mood at bytes 12-13 specifies the overall type of phrase structure that rekordbox chose to represent the song, based on its analysis of the audio.